 Of course, it’s not useful to demonize the tool itself.

-The best way, however, to really overcome our smartphone addiction is to throw our phones in the Atlantic ocean and be done with it for once and all.
+The best way, of course, to truly overcome our smartphone addiction is to throw our phones in the Atlantic ocean and be done with it for once and all.